 The proposed submeasures all relate to quality installation of space conditioning measures, with the exception of the minor changes to duct insulation requirements.
-As such, the primary market actors are mechanical designers, contractors, and HERS Raters.
+As such, the primary market actors are mechanical designers and mechanical contractors.
 Other market actors include plans examiners, building inspectors, and building owners.

 The HVAC and distribution systems that are installed in multifamily buildings today, to which these new requirements would apply, can meet the performance requirements of this proposal as long as they are adequately considered during the design and installation phases.
-This includes right sizing the mechanical equipment, so ductwork and fan systems are also properly sized and not oversized for the application.
+This includes properly sizing mechanical equipment, ductwork and fan systems.
 Duct insulation requirements need to be considered during design to ensure there is sufficient space for them where they will be located.
 The mechanical contractor should seal the ductwork and air handler system during installation when the system is fully accessible, otherwise it can be a challenge to address leaks in the system after ductwork is enclosed in a dropped soffit or other inaccessible location.

 The duct insulation and duct leakage testing requirements apply to dwelling units with individual ducted distribution systems.
-Airflow rate and fan efficacy requirements apply to individual ducted space cooling systems, and refrigerant charge verification applies to all individual cooling systems.
+Airflow rate and fan efficacy requirements apply to individual ducted systems with mechanical cooling, and refrigerant charge verification applies to all individual mechanical cooling systems.

 There are two broad categories of ductwork: flexible and rigid.
 Most ducts serving new multifamily units are flexible duct, which are cylindrical tubes comprised of steel wire helixes covered in flexible plastic.
 Insulation is easily integrated with flexible ducts and is purchased from the manufacturer with specific insulation values, typically R-4.2, R-6, or R-8.
 Rigid ductwork can be cylindrical or rectangular and is made from different materials, often sheet metal or fiberboard, and are assembled in the field.
 Sheet metal ducts are insulated in the field by the mechanical contractor.
 The fiberboard itself is inherently insulating.